Understanding your kitchen renovation budget is key to a successful project, and a main part of that budget is the cost of kitchen demolition.

-Disclaimer: These are merely estimates of how long it takes to remove said items.
+Note: These are estimates of how long it takes to remove each item.
 It may take more or less time for your kitchen demolition depending on your exact needs and how many workers are on-site.

 Say you have a 10 ft. x 10 ft. kitchen you want completely gutted out...

-Knowing how long a complete kitchen gut-out typically takes (between 10 - 20 hours), and that there will be 2 workers handling the demolition, it is safe to estimate that the work will be done within 8 hours or less.
+Knowing how long a complete kitchen gut-out typically takes (between 10 - 20 hours), and that there will be 2 workers handling the demolition, you can estimate that the work will be done within 8 hours or so.